 We’ve experienced significant progress on both fronts.
-Indiana has nearly 84,000 jobs in clean energy (Clean Energy Trust, 2018).
-Indiana’s dependency on coal for its electricity — the largest source of greenhouse gas emissions in the U.S. — has gone down from 85.5% to 64.6% in just nine years (IURC, 2017).
+Indiana has nearly 86,215 jobs in clean energy (Clean Energy Trust, 2022).
+A new report from the group WorkingNation, forecasts that the demand for green jobs in Indiana will increase nearly 30% over the next five years.
+Indiana’s dependency on coal for its electricity — the largest source of greenhouse gas emissions in the U.S. — has gone down from 77.7% to 47.3% in just nine years (IURC, 2021).

-That said, Indiana trails fellow Industrial Midwest states on a variety of state sustainable energy public policies and has ranked #1 in the Industrial Midwest in terms of carbon emissions per capita (EIA, 2015).
+That said, Indiana trails fellow Industrial Midwest states on a variety of sustainable energy public policies and has ranked #1 in the Midwest and #8 in the U.S. in terms of energy related carbon emissions per capita (EIA, 2022).

 HEC supports, and actively advocates for, public policies that facilitate investment in utility-scale renewable energy, customer-owned renewable energy, and energy efficiency.
 Dedicated public policy in these areas, with an eye towards stabilizing and reducing energy bills for Hoosiers, would enable Indiana to be a better magnet for clean energy jobs and improve our state’s public health standing as well.
-In that vein, HEC is urging the 21st Century Energy Policy Development Task Force to provide serious consideration of energy efficiency, solar energy, and sustainable forms of combined heat and power as they begin their multi-month process of forming recommendations for Indiana’s energy policy future.
+In 2022, HEC urged the 21st Century Energy Policy Development Task Force to provide serious consideration of battery storage, demand response practices, and distributed energy as a benefit to grid reliability.